Grading Systems for Credit Courses

 Purdue students must use Purdue Revision Request forms.
 IU forms are not accepted.
 All administrative drops must be processed through Purdue Student Services.

-1–2 Approval of academic adviser; course will not be recorded.
+1-2 Approval of academic adviser; the course will not be recorded.

-3–4 Approval of academic adviser; course will be recorded with grade of W.
+3-4 Approval of academic adviser; the course will be recorded with a grade of W.

-5–9 Approval of academic adviser; The instructor shall indicate whether the student is passing or failing.
-(Students with a semester classification of 1 or 2 need not have instructor’s signature.
-Grades recorded for these students will be W.) A grade of W, WF, WN, or WU will be recorded.
-In case of a W, WF, WN, or WU, exceptions shall be determined by dean of students.
+5-6 Approval of academic adviser; The instructor shall indicate whether the student is passing or failing.
+(Students with a semester classification of 1 or 2 need not have instructor's signature.
+Grades recorded for these students will be W. A grade of W, WF, WN, or WU will be recorded.
+In case of a W, WF, WN, or WU, exceptions shall be determined by the dean of students.

 10-16 Course assignments cannot be canceled during this period.